Doctor Strange: Marvel Cinematic Universe

 Doctor Stephen Strange appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Benedict Cumberbatch.
-First appearing in a self-titled live-action film (2016), this version is a successful, wealthy neurosurgeon who becomes severely injured following a car accident, leading him to travel the world for answers to heal his injuries, eventually landing in Kamar-Taj and becoming a Master of the Mystic Arts.
-He makes further appearances in the live-action films Thor: Ragnarok, Avengers: Infinity War, Avengers: Endgame, Spider-Man: No Way Home, and Doctor Strange in the Multiverse of Madness.
-Additionally, alternate timeline versions of Strange also appear in the Disney+ animated series What If... ? and Spider-Man: Freshman Year as well as Multiverse of Madness.
+First appearing in a self-titled film (2016), this version is a successful, wealthy neurosurgeon who becomes severely injured following a car accident, leading him to travel the world for answers to heal his injuries, eventually landing in Kamar-Taj, and becoming a Master of the Mystic Arts.
+He makes further appearances in Thor: Ragnarok, Avengers: Infinity War, Avengers: Endgame, Spider-Man: No Way Home, and Doctor Strange in the Multiverse of Madness and will return in Avengers: Doomsday.
+Additionally, alternate timeline variants of Strange appear in What If... ? and Your Friendly Neighborhood Spider-Man, with the latter version voiced by Robin Atkin Downes.